-These are the six biggest tips we recommend students to be mindful of when starting their first semester of a nursing program in 2022.
+These are the six biggest tips we recommend students to be mindful of when starting their first semester of a nursing program.

 Entering a nursing program can be one of the most exciting and daunting times in a person’s life.
 It’s very common for students entering higher education to feel nervous or overwhelmed, but there are things you can do to prepare yourself for the next chapter of your life.
 We have compiled a list of seven tips to prepare you for your new journey into nursing school.
 We believe in you, and want to share some words of wisdom to get you started in your new healthcare career with confidence!